- the connoisseur's guide to France

 Ibis Centre Petite France

-- Two-star hotel located between
+- Three-star hotel located between

 the train station and the old town.
 Public parking.

 - Classic hotel with terrace ideally located in old

 Strasbourg, two minutes walk from the cathedral and the museums.
 Free

 for a full list of three star hotels in Strasbourg

 - Small two star hotel on pedestrian square 200

 metres on foot to the cathedral, museums and boat trips.
 Onsite parking